mikkasendke/sessionizer.wezterm/README.md

 # sessionizer.wezterm
 A simple sessionizer for wezterm inspired by a discussion started by [@keturiosakys](https://github.com/keturiosakys) at https://github.com/wez/wezterm/discussions/4796 and originally inspired by ThePrimeagen's tmux-sessionizer.
+It helps you switch between wezterm workspaces more easily.

 ## Requirements
-To use the default command [`fd`](https://github.com/sharkdp/fd) is required
+To use the default command [`fd`](https://github.com/sharkdp/fd) is required.

 ## Usage
-`⚠️ note that this is WIP`
+### Installation
+> [!WARNING]
+> This is a WIP and not very fleshed out yet, so things might change

-To install `sessionizer.wezterm` just add the following two lines to your wezterm.lua
+To install `sessionizer.wezterm` just add the following two lines __after your config.keys__ to your wezterm.lua
 ```lua
 local sessionizer = wezterm.plugin.require "https://github.com/mikkasendke/sessionizer.wezterm"
 sessionizer.apply_to_config(config)